team23/fabdeploit/README.rst

     | |  ...I think you should see the pattern now ;--)

 As you may see release commits **never** have any parents except the previous release.
-This way your history will never be pushed to your customers server, as long as you only push the release branch.
+This way your history will never be pushed directly to the server, as long as you only push the release branch.
 If you look at the release branch ("release/master") the history looks like::